 Would you have guessed that America’s favorite condiment comes from a Chinese word?
-Yup—it’s from the Hokkien Chinese term kê-tsiap, and it was originally a sauce made from fermented fish.
+It’s from the Hokkien Chinese term kê-tsiap, and it was originally a sauce made from fermented fish.
 Europeans tried to replicate it and later added tomato as a key ingredient.
-In Mandarin, ketchup is 番茄酱 (fān qié jiàng), or “tomato sauce.”
+In Mandarin, ketchup is 番茄酱 (fān qié jiàng) or “tomato sauce.”

 Chow refers to food, and “chow down” means to eat.
 The term is Chinese-English pidgin, and dates back to the 1800s, when Chinese laborers developed railroads in California.
 There are different stories on this word’s origin.
 One explanation is that it comes from the Chinese word for “stir fry,” 炒 (chǎo).

 Have you ever had kung pao chicken?
 Kung pao chicken is a type of Chinese dish.
 This spicy dish originates from Sichuan Province (southwestern China) and traditionally uses Sichuan peppercorns.

 In Mandarin, it’s called 宫保鸡丁 (gōng bǎo jī dīng). 宫保 (gōng bǎo) means “palace guard.”
 Legend has it that this dish was the favorite of a famous palace guard in ancient China.